All Episodes

 But isn't that a great question from the reporter?

-No, they're getting screwed.
+Now they're getting screwed.

 They're not.

-They're getting screwed for not getting paid, they're not getting health care.
+They're getting screwed for not getting paid.

 No, anyway, here's what happened.

-Uh and you know, the originals were eight.
+And, you know, the originals were eight.

-8 gigabytes of zilch.
+8 gigabytes was zilch.

-So um anyway, they got 16 gig hard byte in there, so you can you can double whatever content you have on it.
+You can double whatever content you have on it.

 And they didn't say anything.

-And I uh I I get in here this morning.
+And I get in here this morning.

-I got back about two.
+I got back about 2.

-And I got back back at two in the morning, and my my 16 gig iPhone had arrived yet, so I'm I'm I want to get back and activate this thing.
+And I got back at 2 in the morning and my 16-gig iPhone had arrived yesterday.

-So I went to my library about 2 30 to start activating it and after a half hour it wouldn't activate and I was having some guy I think I got some incorrect instructions on switching SIM cards and so forth.
+And I was having some, I think I got some incorrect instructions on switching SIM cards and so forth.

 So I had two of them.

-I had two of them there and I didn't have chance to try the second one and I I got it done this morning uh you know with my computer wizard actually doing it remotely.
+And I got it done this morning with my computer wizard actually doing it remotely.

-Simple as pie, Brian.
+Simple as pie brian.

-Anyway, I get in here, and Washington last night, eh?
+Anyway, I get in here and Washington last night, eh?

 So who was it?